dzois-ar/Node_postgres_using_docker/README.md

 ### URL : http://localhost:8081/inQrCode

-Add a new QR code to the 'qrcode' table
+Add a new QR code to the `qrcode` table

 ![16 06 2024_19 19 08_REC](https://github.com/dzois-ar/Node_postgres_using_docker/assets/80916754/1c618e3f-72a9-4a7d-b8e8-fc1e99bed571)